Rahul1656/259797-Miniproject/README.md

-# Employee management with unit testing
+# Rock Paper Scissors in Python